 We isolate each of these services into separate packages, each responsible for its own life cycle, logging and dependency management.
 Each Prysm service implements an interface to start, stop, and verify its status at any time.

 The blockchain service is arguably the most important part of the project, as it allows the network to reach consensus on the state of the protocol itself.
-It is responsible for handling the life cycle of blocks, and applies the fork choice rule and state transition function provided by the core package to advance the beacon chain.
+It is responsible for handling the life cycle of blocks, and applying the fork choice rule and state transition function provided by the core package to advance the beacon chain.

 The operations service handles important information contained in blocks on the beacon chain, such as voluntary validator exits, proposals, attestations, slashings and more.
 The operation is received from the sync service via the P2P network, or from data the node retrieves locally.